segmentio/analytics.js-core/.github/PULL_REQUEST_TEMPLATE.md

 <!-- Update the HISTORY.md file if we need to generate a new version of AJS for your changes.

 If not, just add the following line with an explanation:
-Release not necessary because <verbose explantaion - for example 'it's a dev-only change'>.
+New version is not required because <verbose explantaion - for example 'it's a dev-only change'>.
 -->

 ## Checklist

 <!--
 Make sure you complete the following checklist to help get your PR merged:-->

 - [ ] Thorough explanation of the issue/solution, and a link to the related issue
 - [ ] CI tests are passing